deeplearningunb/stonks/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Request new feature
+about: New feature request for the project
+title: ''
+labels: ''
+assignees: ''

+---

 **Is your feature request related to a problem?
 Please describe.**
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->